 We think of brainstorming as a free-for-all, where people just throw ideas out there and see what sticks.
 But without structure, it often just turns into a random pile of thoughts with no direction.
 You leave the meeting with a list of ideas but no clear next steps.

 The Fix: Set a framework for the session.
 Give it a goal, create categories, or assign specific problem areas to brainstorm around.
 By giving your team some boundaries, you actually encourage more focused creativity.
+It’s one of the most effective brand building strategies for keeping ideation sharp and relevant.

 So, What Should You Do Instead?